ridiculous survey costs

 For example, a boat i was buying had teak slat panels sitting on the on the GRP cockpit seats, held in place simply by gravity and rubber mounting pads for grip.
 The surveyor was concerned that these could potentially slide out of place when heeled or awkwardly trod on, fair enough, and recommended these were drilled and bolted down to the cockpit benches before the boat was launched.
 The cockpit benches were balsa cored, so bolting them down was not that simple, and one panel would have had to be redesigned and rebuilt as several as it covered and extended beyond a large lifting cockpit locker lid and a gas locker lid (originally accessed simply by lifting the slatted panel off).
 In practice, once the recommendation was amended to elimination of the potential slippage hazard, which the surveyor was content to do, we simply took the teak panels off and put them in the loft!
 (We'd intended to tackle the problem at the end of the first season, I pondered various designs that would hold them laterally in place, but by that time we'd forgotten about the teak slat panels until we moved house, by which time we were very satisfied by the comfort and practicality of the GRP seats, so they went back in the new loft until the boat was sold.
 We'd also met in the interim an owner of the same model who was faced with gruesome task of replacing the balsa core of his cockpit seats because a previous owner ('or perhaps even those who'd built his yard finished boat) had simply screwed teak slats into the GRP surface of the seats, exposing the balsa core to water ingress.)

-I also had something (I can't remember exactly what) which was helpfully suggested by a surveyor as being in the long term durability of the boat, but which was not urgent and would have been time consuming and expensive to do at the distance the boat I was buying was then lying.
+I also had something (I can't remember exactly what) which was helpfully suggested by a surveyor as helping ensure the long term durability of the boat, but which was not urgent and would have been time consuming and expensive to do at the distance the boat I was buying was then lying.
 When pointed out to the surveyor he was happy to move it out of the list of requirements before launching and instead in the final report he recommend it to be done when next lifted, or within a year, or somesuch.

 More generally on surveyor quality, in one case when buying I was partly relying on a copy of a survey done just weeks before for another potential purchaser who had pulled out for a seemingly unrelated reason, knowing full well I didn't have the legal 'benefit' of the survey.
 That surveyor may have known his onions in regard to boat construction for all I could tell, but was incapable of expressing himself clearly in English (or perhaps even thinking clearly), so the report was garbled, vague and of limited practical use: e.g. a part of the electrical system was identified as wrongly installed and needing correction, without saying what he thought was wrong with it or how it should be different.
 Fortunately I also had the benefit of an excellent thorough, clear and detailed survey report done 10 years earlier on the same boat, with the same questioned arrangement, by a different surveyor (who actually taught surveying and wrote an apparently well regarded textbook on the subject) who had no quibble about the system in question and had actually included a photo of it.
 (I also had to help me on that purchase decision a very experienced boatbuilder acquaintance who had newly also qualified as a surveyor, who kindly gave the boat an informal quick look over and pronounced I wasn't buying a lemon, but who even in his brief inspection of the fundamentals had picked up a potentially important issue the recent surveyor had completely missed.)